Lakewood Construction Accident Lawyers

 Recovering from a construction accident can be a difficult time in your life.
 In addition to painful injuries and sky-high medical bills, you may be unable to return to work and provide for yourself and your family.
 Fortunately, an experienced workers’ compensation lawyer can help you recover the compensation you need.

-If you or someone you love was injured in a construction accident in Lakewood, Tacoma, Olympia, Puyallup, Chehalis, or Bremerton, Briggs & Briggs is ready to fight for you.
+If you or someone you love was injured in a construction accident in Lakewood, Tacoma, Olympia, Puyallup, Chehalis, or Bremerton, The Law Offices of Briggs & Briggs is ready to fight for you.
 Our Lakewood, Washington construction accident lawyers have the experience and know-how to assist in your insurance claim or lawsuit — experience our firm has been building for over sixty years.
 For more information on how we can help, call us now at (253) 588-6696.